mgba-emu/gbatek/index.md

-On DSi (in DS mode), index 0,1,2,3,4,10h are used (reads as 0Fh,00h,00h,01h,41h,0Fh - regardless of backlight level, and power source), index 5..0Fh and 11h..7Fh return 00h (ie. unlike DS and DS-Lite, there are no mirrors; aside from the 3 bits in register 10h).
+On DSi (in DS mode), index 0,1,2,3,4,10h are used (reads as 0Fh,00h,00h,01h,41h,0Fh - regardless of backlight level, and power source), index 5..0Fh and 11h..7Fh return 00h (ie. unlike DS and DS-Lite, there are no mirrors; aside from the mirrored bits in register 10h).